Summary of Decameron tales: Seventh tale (II, 7)

-The Sultan of Babylon sends one of his daughters, Alatiel, overseas to be married to the King of Algarve.
-By diverse adventures she comes into the hands of nine men in varied places within four years.
-At last she is restored to her father, whom she quits again in the guise of a virgin to be married to the King of Algarve, as it was at first intended.
+The Sultan of Babylon sends one of his daughters, the beautiful Alatiel, overseas to be married to the King of Algarve.
+By a shipwreck and diverse adventures she passes through the hands of nine men in varied places over four years, thoroughly enjoying consorting with most of them.
+In fact, her beauty proves fatal as several of the men are killed by rivals for her affections.
+At last she is restored to her father, and, at the advice of a wise counselor, falsely claims to have kept her virginity.
+She is thus dispatched again to be married to the King of Algarve, as was at first intended.

 This scandalous tale is told by Panfilo.
 There is no agreement on its origin, probably because of the very eclectic nature of the plot, which may have been pieced together from various sources by Boccaccio.
 Some suggest One Thousand and One Nights or the Ephesian Tale may have given some inspiration to the author for this tale, but not enough that either could definitely be called a source.

 Eighth tale (II, 8)

-The Count of Antwerp, laboring under a false accusation, goes into exile.
+Walter, the Count of Antwerp, rejects the advances of the wife of the crown prince of France.
+She responds by falsely accusing him, and as a result he must flee to England.
 He leaves his two children in different places in England, and takes service in Ireland.
 Returning to England an unknown man, he finds his son and daughter prosperous.
-He serves as a groom in the army of the King of France; his innocence is established, and he is restored to his former honors.
+His accuser, whose husband has now become King, becomes deathly ill and determines to confess her false accusation.
+Her husband the King is mortified by his wife's transgression, and sends out notice that Walter will be restored to high station.
+Walter reunites with his son and daughter and lives out his life happily in France.

 Elissa narrates this story, which shares its theme of a woman's vengeance for being spurned with many ancient stories.
 However, a direct source may be the real-life story of Pierre de La Broce and Lady of Brabant.
 Dante writes about the soul of the former in Purgatorio, vi.
 A literary source may have been a Provençal romance written in 1318 by Arnaud Vidal de Castelnaudary called Guillaume de la Barre.
 However, the theme is so common that pinning down one main source is very difficult.